jaimiem17/Portfolio/README.md

 Right now things might be a little scattered, but here’s a rough breakdown:
 ```
 /Programming 2/
-  └── programming_fundamentals/
-  └── data_structures/
-  └── algorithms/
+  └── coursework from course focused on object oriented Java programming

 /Programming 3/
+  └── Course following OOP, introduced GUIs and big data

+/Systems & Networking/
   └── networking/
   └── security_labs/

-/Systems & Networking/
+/Biomedical Signals & Systems/
   └── signal_processing/
   └── matlab_stuff/

 /Data Visualization/
-  └── side_projects/
-  └── "what_was_i_thinking"/
+  └── Coursework from DataVis: course covering the principles, methods, and techniques that are fundamental to information visualization
 ```

 ## ⚠️ Disclaimer

 A lot of this code was written under deadline pressure, fueled by caffeine, and may not reflect best practices.
-Proceed with curiosity (and a sense of humor).
+Proceed with curiosity (and an open mind).

 ##💬 Wanna Chat?

-If you're curious about any project, want to collaborate, or just feel like nerding out about medical devices or robotics — feel free to reach out!
+If you're curious about any project, want to collaborate, or just feel like nerding out about computer science or medical robotics — feel free to reach out!